 5. Don’t Be Shy About Including Client Work

 Some bloggers are hesitant to include sponsored posts that they have written for other clients, like that work is less worthy of being shown off to the world.
 Fact is, to a potential client, there’s nothing more valuable than getting to see what other compensated posts you have created.
 After all, they want to see the kind of work you’ll do for them—not just the things you write when creating things for yourself.
 Your portfolio shouldn’t just showcase sponsored posts, but neither should it be devoid of it.
 A healthy mix will be the best way to show the range of what you can do.
 Write a comment or use the Compose feature to explain which posts are sponsored.
 This portfolio magazine by @AmyVernon shows off a nice range of her work, from pieces written for a client site to pieces posted on her own blog.
 Have you curated a portfolio magazine?
-Share it with us on Twitter with the #FlipBlogger hashtag! ~JessicaR is curating Bookish Reads
+Share it with us on Twitter with the hashtag! ~JessicaR is curating Bookish Reads